How To Calculate 88 Days of Work for your Second Year Visa in Australia

 Why Awards Are So Important for Second Year Visa Applicants in Australia

-If you look at horticultural award it states " The ordinary hours of work for all full-time and part-time employees other than shiftworkers will not exceed 152 hours over a four week period provided that the ordinary hours will not exceed eight hours per day except by arrangement between the employer."
-Thus, for full-time employees, there is no minimum hours that needs to be worked, only a maximum.
-In a situation like this if the employer reasonably considers that an applicant has completed a normal full day of work for that industry, then the departmental decision maker may generally be satisfied to count that day of work toward the three months’ requirement.
+If you look at the horticultural award it states, " The ordinary hours of work for all full-time and part-time employees other than shift workers will not exceed 152 hours over a four week period provided that the ordinary hours will not exceed eight hours per day except by arrangement between the employer."
+Thus, for full-time employees, there are no minimum hours that need to be worked, only a maximum.
+In a situation like this if the employer reasonably considers that an applicant has completed a normal full day of work for that industry, then the departmental decision-maker may generally be satisfied to count that day of work toward the three months’ requirement.

-This is why looking at your relevant award is essential to knowing if you are meeting the specified work requirement.
+This is why looking at your relevant award is essential to know if you are meeting the specified work requirement.

 What if I Don't Work Full-Time?

 Not everyone will be lucky enough to get full-time work for 3 months straight.
 You may have to work casually doing a combination of part-time and piecework over a longer period.

 Below are examples of two different scenarios for someone who works in the Fishing and Pearling industry.

 According to the Building and Construction Award 2010: